 I call this a deconstructed peppermint crisp pudding for the following reasons:

-I chopped up the peppermint crisp instead of grating them.
+– I chopped up the peppermint crisp instead of grating them (like I normally would.

 This literally took me 10 minutes to make, and that is exaggerating a bit.